derekl-beep/stackedit-notes/Intro to Data Science.md

 The SVD of a real matrix is guaranteed to exist, and to be unique.

+To compute the SVD in MATLAB, we can

 ## Matrix Approximation

 The economy SVD: